 10. Changes in behavior

 Pain or discomfort can lead dogs to become more irritable, withdrawn, or even aggressive.
 Some illnesses can also cause neurologic symptoms that can make your pet appear lost, disoriented, or not like himself.
+Senior dogs can even experience a condition called Canine Cognitive Dysfunction, similar to human senility, in which they may forget some of their training and fail to recognize familiar people.
 Any sudden change in your dog’s behavior should be evaluated by your veterinarian.
 Even if the problem turns out to be mental, rather than medical, your vet can still help you work through the issue to get your dog feeling like his old self again.

 Don’t delay medical treatment when your dog is sick